dpreuo/PhD-Thesis/outlook/future_directions.md

 Chern number:
- - interactions?
+ - interacting systems
+ - What about a local Kitaev marker for Z2 insulators?

 Kitaev spin liquids:

 Kitaev heisenberg:
  - extension of the spin transformation?
- - what else